Ariane 5: Cryogenic main stage

 Ariane 5's cryogenic H173 main stage (H158 for Ariane 5G, G+, and GS) was called the EPC (Étage Principal Cryotechnique — Cryotechnic Main Stage).
-It consisted of a 5.4 m diameter by 30.5 m high tank with two compartments, one for liquid oxygen and one for liquid hydrogen, and a Vulcain 2 engine at the base with a vacuum thrust of 1390 kN.
+It consisted of a 5.4 m diameter by 30.5 m high tank with two compartments, one for liquid oxygen and one for liquid hydrogen, and a Vulcain 2 (Vulcain 1 for Ariane 5G, G+, and GS) engine at the base with a vacuum thrust of 1390 kN.
 The H173 EPC weighed about 189 t, including 175 t of propellant.
 After the main cryogenic stage runs out of fuel, it re-entered the atmosphere for an ocean splashdown.

 Solid boosters

 Attached to the sides were two P241 (P238 for Ariane 5G and G+) solid rocket boosters (SRBs or EAPs from the French Étages d'Accélération à Poudre — lit.
 'Powder Acceleration Stages'), each weighing about 277 t full and delivering a thrust of about 7080 kN.
 They were fueled by a mix of ammonium perchlorate (68%) and aluminium fuel (18%) and HTPB (14%).
 They each burned for 130 seconds before being dropped into the ocean.
 The SRBs were usually allowed to sink to the bottom of the ocean, but, like the Space Shuttle Solid Rocket Boosters, they could be recovered with parachutes, and this was occasionally done for post-flight analysis.
 Unlike Space Shuttle SRBs, Ariane 5 boosters were not reused.
 The most recent attempt was for the first Ariane 5 ECA mission in 2009.
 One of the two boosters was successfully recovered and returned to the Guiana Space Center for analysis.
 Prior to that mission, the last such recovery and testing was done in 2003.

 The French M51 submarine-launched ballistic missile (SLBM) shared a substantial amount of technology with these boosters.

 In February 2000, the suspected nose cone of an Ariane 5 booster washed ashore on the South Texas coast, and was recovered by beachcombers before the government could get to it.